adam-rice/Bookmark-List/README.md

 # Bookmark List
-A List to Store Pages You Want to Read!
+A list to store pages you want to read!

 [View the application.](https://adam-rice.github.io/Bookmark-List/)